enkera/Schumacker2019_Sci_Data/README.md

 This repository contains code used for quality control and data analysis presented in:

 > **Schumacker ST, Coppage KR, Enke RA.
 RNA Sequencing Analysis of the Human Retina and Associated Ocular Tissues.
-Scientific Data 2019.**
+Scientific Data 2019 (in prep).**

 ----